Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 On top of that, I was raised by narcissistic parents who had absolutely no empathy towards my feelings.
 I repressed a lot of emotions, which eventually led to me being an emotionally dysregulated adult.

 So when you’re angry or upset over a rude remark or behavior, a majority of your reactive behavior is being directed by the unconscious mind.
-The conscious mind only shows the projection that is created by the shadow-self.
+The conscious mind only shows the projection that is created by the shadow self.
+For more information on shadow, check out The Shadow Work Guide.

 How to Train the Mind to Respond Calmly to a Challenging Situation?

-Let’s come back that third option I was talking about earlier.
-What do you do when you encounter an unpleasant situation, like a rude behavior from a parent, spouse, friend, coworker, or boss?
+Let’s come back to that third option I was talking about earlier.
+What do you do when you encounter an unpleasant situation, like rude behavior from a parent, spouse, friend, coworker, or boss?

 Responding with anger is an indication that you lack emotional control.
 By showing anger, the very first thing you did was to expose your triggers.